hopr-framework/PyHOPE/docs/user-guide/index.md

 # Introduction

-Scope and Features of PyHOPE
+Scope and features of PyHOPE

 ---

 High-order numerical methods surch as Discontinuous Galerkin, Spectral Element Methods, or pFEM, require unstructured high-order meshes in order to retain their accuracy if the computational domain includes curved boundaries.
 The HOPR HDF5 curved mesh format is specifically designed to specifically designed for parallel read-in of unstructured three-dimensional meshes of arbitrary order, including tetrahedra, pyramids, prisms, and hexahedra.
 Information stored in HOPR format facilitates non-overlapping input output (I/O) through collocation of the required mesh information, including the vertex and side information together with element connectivity, in per-element packages.
 Each package is assigned a unique identifier via ordering along structured dimensions or a space-filling curve.

 PyHOPE is a Python library for reading, writing, and manipulating HOPR HDF5 curved mesh files.

+- [Installation](../getting-started.md): Installation and verification of the local installation of PyHOPE

 At the current state, it features two modes for mesh generation:

 - [Internal mesh generator](mesh-generators/internal.md): A simple mesh generator for generating curved meshes of basic block-structured geometries
-- [External mesh generator](mesh-generators/external.md): An interface to read and convert meshes generated with external mesh generators such as ANSA, Gmsh, or Cubit
+- [External mesh generator](mesh-generators/external.md): Read and convert meshes generated with external mesh generators such as ANSA, Gmsh, or Cubit

 PyHOPE is controlled via a parameter file in INI format.
 The parameter file specifies the mesh generation mode, the geometry and mesh parameters, and the output file name.